AceOfSpades1061/skiovox-helper_mv3/README.md

 # Skiovox Helper (Manifest Version 3 Port)
 ### A helper extension for the [Skiovox 141 exploit](https://github.com/crosbreaker/skiovox-141) found by the [Crosbreaker Team](https://crosbreaker.dev/).

->[!IMPORTANT]
->Currently, the extension may display errors in chrome://extensions, but it will still function.
-If you encounter any issues, please report them in the Issues tab in this Repo

 >[!NOTE]
 >I plan to revamp the UI and improve it further, so please be patient as I'm trying my best :]